r0bert-t/personal-voice-rag/README.md

 ### Embedding model
 For embedding it was used a [nomic-embed-text:v1.5](https://ollama.com/library/nomic-embed-text) which is a high-performing open embedding model with a large token context window.
 It converts text into dense numerical vectors that capture semantic meaning and also allows to search local vector store for relevant context.

+### Chroma database
+Chroma database (ChromaDB) is an open-source vector store used for storing and retrieving vector embeddings.

 ### Spoken audio support